-“Nope, no ranching,” Ben replied.
+“Nope, not a rancher,” Ben replied.
 “I’m an actor.
 I’ve only been in Colorado for a short time, skiing and some snowboarding.
-Only met Travis a few days ago.
-He’s teaching me the real deal about horses and cattle and the cowboy life.
-It’s been very informative, to say the least.
+Travis and I met a few days ago.
+He’s teaching me the real deal about horses and cattle and the workings of the ranch.
+It’s been very, uh, informative, to say the least.
 I’m having a good time.”

-Edward took a swig of beer and regarded Ben slyly, newfound skepticism in his ragged, red-rimmed eyes.
-The gears of his brain seemed to rotate at minimal capacity.
-When recognition finally settled in, he said, “You’re in that queer roughneck movie, aren’t you…” with something close to contempt monopolizing his tone.
+Edward took a swig of beer and regarded Ben slyly.
+Revealed skepticism in his ragged, red-rimmed eyes.
+The gears of his brain seemed to rotate at minimal capacity, but then recognition finally settled in.
+“You’re in that queer roughneck movie, aren’t you…” he said with something close to contempt in his tone.

-Ben reacted with a similar change of tone, his smile fading as disappointment crept in.
-Here we go again.
-Another one of these assholes… “If you’re referring to ‘Roustabout’,” he spoke, “then, yes, that’s one of my films.”
+Ben reacted with a similar change of tone.
+His smile faded and disappointment crept in.
+Another one of these assholes… “If you’re referring to ‘Roustabout’, then, yeah, that’s one of my films.”

 “Hmph.”
 A succinct response from a simple-minded man.
-Edward took another swig from the bottle and eyed Ben carefully, as though calculating his next move.
+Dickwad took another swig from the bottle and eyed Ben carefully, as though calculating his next move.

 “Oh, he’s brilliant in it, Daddy,” Stella/Carla crooned, swooping in, hooking a hand onto Ben’s elbow as though they were old friends.
 “He won an Oscar for the role, you know.”

 “Did he…?”
 Still, contempt in the man’s voice.
-Then, a low, long belch escaped his lips, and he made no effort to hide it or excuse it.
+Then, a low, long belch escaped his lips.
+He made no effort to hide it or excuse it.

-“Come on, let’s eat,” Travis insisted, interjecting into the conversation to avoid any further entanglement.
-He nudged Ben in the back and nodded to the sliding glass door.
+“Come on, let’s eat.”
+Travis interjected into the conversation.
+Nudged Ben in the back and gestured to the sliding glass door.
 Carla/Stella handed Ben his heavy plate of food, and he thanked her and followed Travis inside.